 Apply penetrating oil to nuts and bolts 24 hours before starting.

 Obtain all parts and equipment needed including new nuts and bolts (if rusted in the old ones may be damaged during removal).

 Having removed the old bushes (refer to your manual), thoroughly clean their mounting.

 Remove all rust, scale, oil and grease as these will reduce the life of the new bush

 Use only soapy water or tyre soap to insert Polybushes.

-This will dry and the bush will be a tight fit ensuring long trouble free life.
-Your componenets are protected too!
+This will dry and the bush will be a tight fit ensuring long trouble-free life.
+Your components are protected too!

 Others will need a push to pop them into place.